Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 Alaska, Arizona, Arkansas, Idaho, Indiana, Iowa, Kansas, Kentucky, Maine, Mississippi, Missouri, Montana, New Hampshire, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee, Texas, Utah, Vermont, West Virginia, Wyoming, Alabama, Georgia, Nebraska, South Carolina

-What this means for Oregon CHL holders:
+What this means for you:

-- Your Oregon CHL is still recognized (if you have one)
+- Your Oregon CHL is still recognized if you have one

-- You must still follow state laws
+- You must still follow their state laws

-How to Get Additional Permits
+How to Get Extra Permits

 Utah Non-Resident Permit